Healthdirect Free Australian health advice you can count on.

 • x-rays or other scans

-• a sleep study if your child's sleep is affected
+• a sleep study, if your child's sleep is affected

 How are adenoid problems treated?

-Swollen, infected adenoids are rarely treated, but your child may get antibiotic treatment for related infections, such as ear or sinus infections.
+Enlarged adenoids are rarely treated, but your child may get antibiotic treatment for related infections, such as ear or sinus infections.

 Sometimes, children who are having their tonsils removed will have their adenoids removed at the same time.